-In Historic Move At Labor-Skeptic 'Chicago Tribune', Newsroom Pushes To Form Union
+In Historic Move At Labor-Skeptic 'Chicago Tribune,' Newsroom Pushes To Form Union

 "For a long time, we didn't think we needed it," said Charlie J. Johnson, a Tribune home page editor who has been helping to lead the union drive.
 "The pay and the prestige was more than people working in union shops.
 That's no longer the case.
 And it hasn't been in a while."

-Tronc spokeswoman Marisa Kollias did not initially have a comment to NPR's query about the union drive in Chicago.
+"We believe in transparency, open dialogue and fairness.
+That's who we are as journalists and what guides the Tribune," Dold wrote.
+"The letter raises concerns about compensation, the cost of health care benefits, development opportunities, staff diversity, job security and other issues.
+We take all of these to heart."

+Dold also said the Tribune wanted to remain competitive, offer merit pay and also promote gender parity and a more diverse work force.

-The effort flies in the face of the paper's anti-union traditions.
-In his definitive treatment of legendary Tribune publisher Robert McCormick, biographer Richard Norton Smith wrote of his distrust and aversion to unions.
-That antipathy has lived on, a century later, in the paper's typically labor-skeptic line on its editorial page and in the clear wishes of the Tribune Company's publishing successor, Tronc.
+The newsroom's effort flies in the face of the paper's anti-union traditions.
+In his definitive treatment of legendary Tribune Publisher Robert McCormick, biographer Richard Norton Smith wrote of his distrust and aversion to unions.
+That antipathy has lived on, a century later, in the paper's typically labor-skeptic line on its editorial page and in the clear wishes of the Tribune Co.'s publishing successor, Tronc.

 Journalists cited a basket of concerns: fears of job security after two rounds of layoffs in the past six months; irregular and scant raises; rising health care costs; and a desire for more generous family leave conditions.

-They also cited concerns about Tronc's commitment to the newsroom's mission, including concerns about journalistic independence, resources to staff the paper adequately, and the executives' own practice of assigning generous compensation for themselves.
+They also worried about Tronc's commitment to the newsroom's mission, including concerns about journalistic independence, resources to staff the paper adequately, and the executives' own practice of assigning generous compensation for themselves.

 "They have looted the company, and the Tronc executives have paid themselves outsized salaries," Johnson said.
 "The motivation [for unionizing] was the idea that the newsroom would finally have a voice and say in how things operated.
 We wanted a microphone to speak to management and the public about how this place should operate."

+In a note circulated to colleagues, the organizers also wrote that the newsroom staff didn't reflect the diversity of its region.
+The organizers also want to secure data to determine whether the newsroom pay was equitable.

+In a similar analysis of newsroom pay released Wednesday, the newly-formed LA Times Guild found significant disparities along racial and gender lines: For instance, it found that white men earned on average $30,000 more than non-white women.

-At the LA Times several months ago, when the union effort gained steam, Tronc announced it would give raises to many of its journalists.
+When the union effort gathered steam at the LA Times several months ago, Tronc announced it would give raises to many of its journalists.
 The company also circulated memos arguing against the adoption of the Newspaper Guild.
 The Los Angeles newsroom voted in early January, and the tally took place on Jan.
 19. The margin in favor was overwhelming.

 Tronc's controlling owner, Michael Ferro, receives $5 million a year as a consulting fee, a payment that created shock waves in his company's newsrooms when it surfaced in publicly available disclosure forms.
 That fee remains even though he stepped down as board chairman last month after two women with whom he came into contact professionally accused him of sexual harassment.

-In another instance, CEO of Tronc's new digital division, Ross Levinsohn, was paid $6.9 million in compensation in 2017.
+In another instance, the CEO of Tronc's new digital division, Ross Levinsohn, was paid $6.9 million in compensation in 2017.
 He had worked for the company as publisher of the LA Times for just a bit more than four months last year (and was also paid $300,000 as a consultant earlier in the year).

 Levinsohn stepped aside as publisher in January after NPR reported on past allegations of workplace misconduct.
 The Tronc board exonerated him, without releasing the reasons, and named him the head of the digital division on the same day it announced it had reached a deal to sell the LA Times.
 Other top executives were also paid millions.
 Corporate officials warned investors they could not offer a financial forecast for the company because of its unclear future without the LA Times (and its sister paper, the San Diego Union-Tribune).

 Founded in 1847, the Chicago Tribune has been the city's leading newspaper, boasting national influence.
-Columnist Heidi Stevens remembers her first day at the Tribune in 1998: Staffers were toasting Paul Salopek, who had just won a Pulitzer Prize for his foreign coverage.
+Columnist Heidi Stevens remembers her first day at the paper in 1998: Staffers were toasting Paul Salopek, who had just won a Pulitzer Prize for his foreign coverage.
 Twenty years later, Stevens said, there is a very different sense in the newsroom.

 "In 2018, it very much feels like the very notion of a free press is under attack, from some of the statements that President Trump makes to the way newsrooms around the country are shrinking," Stevens said.
 "This right now feels like a really essential time to do what we can, to do everything in our power to strengthen our newsroom.

-Note: A previous version of this story incorrectly said that organizers sent a letter on Tuesday night.
-The letter was sent Wednesday morning.